 If you suspect your injury was caused by the hands of a negligent medical professional, you might be worried about what to do.
-The Florida Medical Malpractice Guide was created by Perenich The Law Firm to help residents obtain maximum compensation for their injuries.
+The Florida Medical Malpractice Guide was created by Perenich Law Injury Attorneys to help residents obtain maximum compensation for their injuries.

 If you have been a victim of medical malpractice, we just want to say how very sorry we are that you have to deal with the pain, the financial burden, and the loss of your normal daily life due to this tragic accident.
 You deserve to be compensated in full by the negligent medical care professional who perhaps ruined your body, your mental health, and maybe even your life.
 Our Tampa Bay medical malpractice attorney is here to guide you through this particularly difficult time.
 Here is what you need to know about medical malpractice before you call us to set up a free case evaluation.